adfresca/sdk-unity/README.md

 <img src="https://s3-ap-northeast-1.amazonaws.com/file.adfresca.com/guide/sdk/custom_parameter_index.png">

-In order to activate a custom parameter or an event counter, you need to set ‘Name’..
+In order to activate custom parameters or event counters, you need to set ‘Name’.
 (You can activate them up to 20.)
-Nudge only stores data of activated ones and use them for targeting.
+Nudge only stores data of activated ones and let you use them for targeting.

 #### Stickiness Event Counters